Are you looking to spend less on your next visit to Kuala Lumpur?

 Having visited some inexpensive cities like Chiang Mai and Hanoi, I personally find Kaula Lumpur quite a bit more expensive than other Southeast Asian cities (except for Singapore and Hong Kong, of course).

 However, if you are traveling to Kaula Lumpur on a backpacking budget soon, don’t be discouraged.
 You’ll be delighted to know that the city actually caters to every traveling style: luxury, mid-range, and budget.
-If you prefer to enjoy KL without splurging, there are practical ways to make your Malaysian ringgit (MYR) go a long way.
+If you prefer to enjoy Kuala Lumpur without splurging, there are practical ways to make your Malaysian ringgit (MYR) go a long way.
+And we’re here to show you how.

 On a daily average, a budget traveler can spend within the range of $13.00 to $30.00 USD (53 to 122 MYR) in Kuala Lumpur, Malaysia.